-Perception data (TBRI survey and Health Surveys) show:
+Perception data (Health Surveys & Behavior Referrals) show:

-- Teachers are more familiar and comfortable with using TBRI practices and showing more empathy/understanding of "the why" behind student behavior - TBRI interventions have created a more positive learning environment for students - 95% of students report that they have a caring adult in the building that they can talk to. - Overall, teachers are happy with their jobs, but are still concerned with the apathy and work ethic of students since COVID virtual learning.
+- Teachers continue to utilize TBRI practices and showing more empathy/understanding of "the why" behind student behavior. - TBRI interventions have created a more positive learning environment for students. - 95% of students report that they have a caring adult in the building that they can talk to - Overall, teachers are happy with their jobs, but are still concerned with the apathy and work ethic of students.